AlexsLemonade/resources-portal/api/README.md

 # Resources Portal API

-All commands from this README should be run from the `api/` directory.
+All commands from this README should be run from the project's root directory.

 ## Local Development